yjlo123/runtime-tutorial/raw.md

 ## Data Types

 In Runtime Script, there are only two primitive data types, i.e. integer (`int`) and string (`str`).

+Strings are values surrounded by single quotation marks (`'`).

 Besides, there are another two advanced data types, `list` and `map`, and details about these two will be explained in the Data Structure section.

 We can check a variable or value's data type by using the `typ` instruction.
 ```code-block